Broadcaster & Adventurer

 A former Royal Marine Officer and trained marine biologist, broadcaster and explorer Monty Halls has led teams through some of the most demanding environments on land and at sea.
 His adventures include discovering prehistoric settlements amid great white sharks, avoiding the bullets of poachers, and photographing a dangerous and rare crocodile underwater for the first time.

 Monty first came to prominence when he led a group of adventurers and scientists to a sunken city off coast of India that could prove to be the cradle of civilisation as we know it today.
-He has gone onto circumnavigate the globe three times through his many adventures - including the search for £2,000,000 in gold bullion on a sunken P&O liner.
+He has gone onto circumnavigate the globe three times through his many adventures.

-Using stunning images from his expeditions Monty is able to provide an incredible journey though some of the world's most inaccessible environments.
+Using stunning images from his expeditions Monty provides an incredible journey through some of the world's most inaccessible environments.
 In his presentations he demonstrates how we can learn from ecosystems and local communities, as well as the importance in preserving them.
-He considers the lessons in risk, preparation and leadership he has learned from a life that has encompassed working with Nelson Mandela to trekking through jungles and scaling sheer cliffs.
+He considers the lessons in risk, mindset, preparation, persistence, and leadership he has learned from a life that has encompassed working with Nelson Mandela to trekking through jungles and scaling sheer cliffs.
 He reveals how other animals behave under stress, how we occupy niches within our own teams – and how best to maintain objectives in an ever-changing environment.

 Halls on Teamwork